labiium/pytestlab/docs/en/user_guide/simulation.md

 # Simulation Mode

-PyTestLab features a powerful, YAML-driven simulation backend (`SimBackendV2`) that provides realistic and deterministic behavior for your instruments.
+PyTestLab features a powerful, YAML-driven simulation backend (`SimBackend`) that provides realistic and deterministic behavior for your instruments.

 ## How Simulation Works